 What can my group do?

 Anything and everything!
-Groups of 2 – 100 volunteers at one time can work with our Neighbor-to-Neighbor Program.
+Groups of any size can work with our Neighbor-to-Neighbor Program.

 How young can volunteers be?